olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 PHP `new` keyword also can be used as `new(<string of classname)`, which works with the above C macro.
 Assumes a constructor function will exist, e.g. `Point__constructor`.

+What's yet missing is different allocation strategies, e.g. using ref counting, Boehm or stack allocation as above with `alloca`.
+I'm thinking of using the `_Generic` C functionality for this, with a hard-coded list inside the macro created during the transpilation.

-Thanks to these solutions, we get code like
+Thanks to these solutions, we get code like:

 ```php
 //?>